Gas and Scaling

 Also not to be dismissed is the question of tokenomic balance when it comes to recycling gas as rewards.

 In its current state gas is rather irrelevant (as in nearly free, which logically makes it highly competitive) on the Fusion blockchain.
-A majority of txs, are either regular txs or swaps/functions of AnySwap.
+A majority of txs, are either FREE claims or swaps/functions of Chainge.
 Neither of which currently costs much gas (though Chainge does pay a little extra for its txs), very much in contrast to the same actions on Ethereum, which are quite costly.

 Some things to consider, when trying to estimate the future potential of gas rewards: